 The tram system connects central Athens with areas on the western coast of Attica, like Faliro, Glyfada and Voula.

-It is a popular and inexpensive means of transport, and the coastal route is quite scenic.
+It is an inexpensive way to get around, and the coastal route is quite scenic.
 However, it is rather slow, so if you are in a hurry you might prefer to take a taxi.

 5c.
 Athens suburban railway